JananiPSrinivasan/processorDesign/mips/README.md

   - Clock gating and logic optimization

 ### Physical Implementation (Optional)
-- Use Cadence Innovus for P&R
+- Use Cadence Innovus for place and route
 - Floorplanning, CTS, routing
 - Generate GDSII for ASIC tape-out